 - In the following example, replace

-172.17.34.150with the assigned IP. - After checking the information of the Interface you want to change on the server, enter it instead of the example
+172.17.34.150with the assigned IP address. - After checking the information of the Interface you want to change on the server, replace it with

 - Step 2 After completing the task, if the task status changes to Completed, you can reconnect to the terminal.